-Last move is always hard drop.
-Finesse that should be done step by step are marked as 🔢.
+The last move is always hard drop.
+Placements that should be done step by step are marked as 🔢.
 Common finesse mistakes are marked as ⚠️.
 S finesse also applies to Z finesse.

 Check out the North part of T finesse